ramccp/samplehtmlrepo/README.md

+- To add all files to the staging area, run the command `git add .`.

-- To initialize empty git repository, run the command `git init` in your terminal.
+- To commit changes, run the command `git commit -m "commit message"`.